pytorch/torchtune/docs/source/examples/checkpointer.rst

 In TorchTune, we output both the adapter weights and the full model "merged" weights for LoRA.
 The "merged" checkpoint can be used just like you would use the source checkpoint with any post-training tools.
+For more details, take a look at our :ref:`LoRA Finetuning Tutorial <lora_finetune_label>`.

 The primary difference between the two use cases is when you want to resume training from a checkpoint.
 In this case, the checkpointer needs access to both the initial frozen